yylde/dannous-backend/replit.md

 - **Reorganized layout** - Settings and chapter builder moved to top, book text in scrollable container below
 - **Streamlined workflow** - Select text from full book view, add to chapter, and continue scrolling
 - **Improved UX** - No more clicking through pages; all book content accessible in one view
+- **Editable chapter content** - Click into the chapter field to edit, delete, or correct text
+- **Dynamic target range** - Word count targets update automatically when reading level is changed

 ### Text Formatting Improvements